marcbeep/spenny/README.md

 # Spenny

-Spenny is a powerful web application designed to help users manage their finances effectively, much like the popular You Need A Budget (YNAB) platform.
+Spenny is a web application designed to help users manage their finances effectively, much like the popular You Need A Budget (YNAB) platform.
 With Spenny, users gain control over their spending, budgeting, and financial goals with intuitive tools and features.

 ### Key Features: